Applied Political Science and Evidence-Based Foreign Assistance in Democracy, Human Rights, and Governance

 (with Kim Dionne and Gabriella Sacramone-Lutz)

-Other IEs where I have been heavily involved in the research design, but am not a Principal Investigator, include secondary school civic education in the Republic of Georgia, community crime prevention and juvenile justice reform in the Eastern and Southern Caribbean, and youth employment to reduce community violence in El Salvador.
+Other IEs where I was heavily involved in the research design, but was not a Principal Investigator, include health clinic accountability in Zambia, secondary school civic education in the Republic of Georgia, community crime prevention and juvenile justice reform in the Eastern and Southern Caribbean, and youth employment to reduce community violence in El Salvador.